 Appendix A to Part 91—Category II Operations: Manual, Instruments, Equipment, and Maintenance

 (a) Application for approval.
-An applicant for approval of a Category II manual or an amendment to an approved Category II manual must submit the proposed manual or amendment to the Flight Standards District Office having jurisdiction of the area in which the applicant is located.
+An applicant for approval of a Category II manual or an amendment to an approved Category II manual must submit the proposed manual or amendment to the responsible Flight Standards office.
 If the application requests an evaluation program, it must include the following: